-Americans had plenty to celebrate in December 1945.
-The Second World War had just ended in September, making this the first peacetime holiday season they had seen in several years.
-In his regular Sunday "Talk to the People" broadcast on Christmas weekend, Mayor Fiorello H. La Guardia recited the Nativity story and told New Yorkers to "resolve to live the spirit of Christmas."
+The first peacetime holiday season since 1940.
+Mayor Fiorello H. La Guardia tells the Nativity story and urges New Yorkers to "resolve to live the spirit of Christmas."

 On December 30, 1924, The New York Times radio listings* for WNYC included a remote broadcast from the Newspaper Club of New York.
 It was a children's Christmas party for the sons and daughters of newspaper men.
 The entertainment line-up included Marilyn Miller, the Duncan Sisters, The Singer Midgets, George Haas and his singing canaries, Betty Bronson, Toto, Bob Miller, Gedney and Magee, Winifred Toomey, Rachel Mastrota, Richard B. Gilbert, Sam Wooding's Orchestra and Teddy, the baby elephant.
 Who were they?
 Let's find out.